wavemaker/docs/learn/on-premise/disaster-recovery/Dehydration-and-Rehydration.md

 ### VMWARE ESXi and Hyper-V

-- Use the below steps for taking /wm-data backup in Platform Instance, it will create data.tar in /wm-data location.user can copy the data.tar any secure location for backup.
+- Use the below steps for taking /wm-data backup in Platform Instance, it will create data.tar in /wm-data location.

 ```bash
 bash wme-installer.sh --data-archive
 ```

+- Copy this data to some instance/your local machine.

 ## Data restore